 This genetic similarity is a result of a random chance of inheritance.
 A kitten inherits half of its DNA from each parent, but the halves it receives are random combinations of their DNA.
 Because of this randomness, one ancestor will pass on more or less of their DNA than other ancestors to the offspring.

 Sometimes, cats of different species cross and create hybrid kittens (i.e. Savannah cats, Bengals).
-An exceptionally high match could indicate that one of your cat’s recent ancestors was truly a wildcat or a hybrid cat.
-For instance, cats of the Savannah breed should have very high rankings in the Wild Cat Index for Servals, as this wild cat is one of their recent ancestors.
+For instance, cats of the Savannah breed should have very strong rankings in the Wild Cat Index for Servals, as this wild cat is one of their recent ancestors.
 Please remember: We currently cannot distinguish if a high match resulted from the random chance of inheritance or the hybrid ancestry.

 Basepaws Wild Cat Index is a unique genetic test that compares your cat’s DNA sequence to different wild cats.
 This part of our report tells you which wild cats your cat is most related to in comparison to other house cats.